 The race typically features warm to hot afternoons and cold nights.
 The dry desert air in late October / early November and the rural location of the race tend to produce a large swing in race day temperatures, especially dramatic at sunset.
 While we typically see average highs around 82 degrees and an average low of 58 for this time of year, the race has seen temperatures into the mid-90’s in the day and into the high 30’s at night.

 The course is open and exposed with little to no shade.
 When the sun drops behind the McDowell Mountains, the temperatures can go from 80 degrees to 50 degrees within an hour, turning your sweat drenched clothing into a cooling suit.
 It is not uncommon for our medical staff to treat head exhaustion in the day and a few hours later be dealing with hypothermia.
 Be prepared for all conditions.

-There are two opportunities to pick up your race packet.
-The first is on Friday at our host hotel in Fountain Hills, the We-Ko-Pa Resort and Conference Center.
-You will receive your race goody bag, t-shirt and bib number with attached chip timing and stay to experience a taste of the wild west!
+Join us this year for the all-day event Expo held at the beautiful La Puesta del Sol at Fort McDowell, Friday October 26th from 10:00AM to 6:00PM.
+Receive your race goody bag, t-shirt and bib number with attached chip timing and stay to experience a taste of the wild west!
 This will be a great place to mingle around with fellow competitors, interact with our event sponsors, purchase Javelina Jundred branded gear and other supplies you may have forgotten at home.
 We will have a small store with running essentials sponsored by iRun of Phoenix, along with the Aravaipa Running Shop.
-This year, we will be inside the main conference room at the resort.
-We have extended packet pickup an extra 2 hours for the 2015 event.
+More details to follow on event details and activities as well as family fun adventures at Fort McDowell!

 Friday, October 26: 10:00am-6:00pm